paulyc/adsreport/README.md

-This project aims to remedy these types of silly problems considering it all started off in the same data format so it is rather mysterious to me why everyone didn't just leave it in the same format, something something, vendor lockin, something something.
+This project aims to remedy these types of silly problems considering it all started off in the same data format so it is rather mysterious to me why everyone didn't just leave it in the same format on the wire! something something, vendor lockin, something something.